arh91/ClientesProveedoresAngular/README.md

 ## Description
-Project built with Angular 17.3 that works with a local SQLite database to store customer and supplier information for a company, and a server to handle CRUD operations with said database.
+Project built with Angular 17.3 that works with a local SQLite database to store customer and supplier information for a company, and a server to handle CRUD operations with that database.

 ## Technologies used